- Preheat a griddle or a non-stick skillet over medium heat.

 Here's some delicious options to try with your French Toast:

-Fresh Berries: The tartness of berries, like strawberries, blueberries, or raspberries, provides a delightful contrast to the richness ofthe French toast.
+Fresh Berries: The tartness of berries, like strawberries, blueberries, or raspberries, provides a delightful contrast to the richness of the French toast.

 Maple Syrup: Drizzle with warm maple syrup for a classic and sweet addition that complements the flavors of the eggnog-infused toast.